 Oh, and if you’re into that delightful chocolate hazelnut spread as much as I am, you may want to check out these recipes, too:

 - 6 1/2 ounces graham crackers (12 crackers) finely ground (1 1/2 cups)

 - 2 1/2 ounces (5 tablespoons) unsalted butter melted

 - 1/4 cup sugar

 - 2 teaspoons vanilla extract

-- 1 or 2 large barely ripe (firm) banana, peeled and sliced vertically into 12 slices 1/4" thick
+- 2 bananas peeled and sliced vertically into 12 slices 1/4" thick

 - 1/4 cup superfine white sugar

-cacao nib whipped cream (must make ahead – see instructions, below)
+For the cacao nib whipped cream (must be made ahead – see directions)

-- 1/4 cup Scharffenberger cacao nibs, chopped into small pieces
+- 1/4 cup cacao nibs chopped into small pieces

 - 2 cups heavy whipping cream